 from inside the ShippShape

 Upon arriving at a camp site you park as flat as you can.
-We have two plastic wedges that we can use to balance the car correctly.
+We have two plastic levelling ramps that we can use to balance the car correctly (we have two small spirit levels to show the actual balance).
 Once flat, you unclip a bungy cord on each side from a number of knobs, put the ladder on the passenger side, climb the ladder and pull on the roof.
 It opens up very easily.
 You then take two cords from the outer edge of the awning section and attached them to suitable points on your car and tighten.
 These hold the awning rigid and stops the tent closing up.

 The next thing to do is to secure the awning.
 If it is unlikely to rain, we normally just hammer some tent pegs into the ground and attach an ocky strap to each.
-If it is likely to rain, we put the awning out horizontal to the ground and use two poles on the far corners to make a larger protected area.
+If it is likely to rain, we put the awning out horizontal to the ground and use two poles (carried inside the tent) on the far corners to make a larger protected area.
 We then attach the sides to provide more protection from driving rain.
 We also have a medium sized tarp which attaches to the back of the tent and using four poles, provides cover over the rear door of the car (which is of course where all our food, beer and gear is located).
-The four tent poles are carried in a section of PVC pipe under the right side of the ShippShape.

 The basic tent can be erected in about two minutes and it takes about four minutes to put away.
 We can be sitting having a beer before others have even pulled their tent out of the bag.

 In mid-2007 I waterproofed the canvas as when we used it over Easter, water seeped through a small section.
 It did not wet us, but it made the inside damp.
 We used Thomsons Water Seal which is primarily for waterproofing concrete.
 It is also suitable for canvas and cotton.
-It is available from Bunnings Warehouse and costs about A$25 for one litre.
+It is available from Bunnings Warehouse and costs about A$25 for one litre (the best one now does not seem to be stocked so you might need to order it in).
 I was originally only going to do the small section that was affected, but I used all the container and purchased another litre.
 I ended up doing all the front and rear as well as the driver side and the top part immediately over the bed.

 Over the Xmas/New Year period of 2009 we struck a lot of rain.
 The awning leaked a lot after it had rained for a few days.
 I then waterproofed all this with Thomsons.

 We now have a second Shippshape which is of the same vintage as our first one.
-It has better canvas but the cover is in poorer condition.
-As of December 2013 I am repairing the cover (and waterproofing it).
-This one will be used by Kelly's Dad, Tomas, as he has purchased a Toyota LandCruiser 80 series.
+It has better canvas but the cover was in poorer condition until it was replaced.
+This one is used by Kelly's Dad, Tomas, as he hasa Toyota LandCruiser 80 series.
+He did a trip around Australia with it.

 Camping Gear - Cooking

 The majority of our cooking is done on a collapsible barbecue plate.
 This is shaped like a plough disc and has legs and a handle that folds away.
+This is called a Biji and I bought it in about 2001.
 In 2009 we purchased a fold up wok that is made by the same company.
 This replaced our frying pan.
 For heating water and cooking things like pasta, toast etc, we have a cheap gas stove that uses disposable canisters.
 These are relatively economical and much better than a LPG gas system.
+The only problem is when it is cold and you have a canister that is less than half empty, it does not work well.
 I used to use petrol-powered Coleman burners but they end up being unreliable.

 We have a camp oven for roasts, damper and desserts.
 As well as a pot and a whistling kettle we have a bowl for mixing and salads etc. We normally only have enough plates for two people with plastic wine glasses, beer coolers, barbecue and cooking utensils as well as knives and forks etc but we can carry more.